Surviving the Crash after your Crush

 a harmonious relationship with this guy, but you're just dreaming.

-Borderlines thrive on crisis, drama and pain, which contribute to
+Borderlines thrive on crisis, drama and chaos, which contribute

 help unless/until he's in crisis.
 The catalyst might be due